Common questions are answered below. Please read through the questions below to see if your concerns are addressed by any of the topics listed here.

 Cambridge offer a choice of 16 different specialisms for Module 3 (See p 68 of the Cambridge Delta Handbook for the complete list of specialisms).
 In most cases, the choice will be clearly linked to a current teaching context, but in cases where specialisms may overlap or where the choice is not an obvious one, NILE will advise on the most appropriate option.

 Please note that NILE does not offer the ELT Management alternative mode for Module 3.

 No – most of the work required for the Module 3 extended assignment depends on generic principles and procedures (relating to needs analysis, diagnostic assessment, course design, assessment of learning outcomes and course evaluation) which are applicable to any course regardless of the specialism involved.
 The NILE course for Module 3 includes supplementary units per specialism outlining key considerations for the particular area of teaching chosen.

-The course costs are indicated in the Dates & Fees section on the course details page.
+The course costs are indicated in the Dates & Fees section on the course details page for each individual module.

 Access to current language learners for classroom investigation is necessary for candidates who take the core MALTM module, and for some electives (MADLA, MATYL, MATALL , MACLIL).
 Access to current language learners is useful but not required for the Dissertation and for the other electives (MAMAT, MATEA, MAMILE, MATEAP, MATD).

 Yes, you do need to enrol for the whole programme, but you enrol and pay for each module within it separately, according to your individual needs.
 There are then two possible exit points where you can withdraw from the programme with a ‘contained award’: a Postgraduate Certificate (after gaining 60 credits) or a Postgraduate Diploma (after gaining 120 credits).
 The Core module counts for 60 credits and the elective modules count for a further 30 credits each.

 Normally, yes, though in special circumstances it may be possible to start with one of the elective modules.